 totalTestsViral field instead of calculated via positive+negative.
 The totals do not include repeat positives—counting individuals only for their first positive—but do count repeat negative tests.

-On September 16, 2020, Arkansas’s Negative Tests (PCR) dropped by 26,801 tests, causing its Total Tests (PCR) to drop by 26,195 tests due to the reversal of a data dump of negative test results that Arkansas reversed.
-It also added 140 probable deaths, not all of which dated to September 16.
+On September 16, 2020, Arkansas’s Negative Tests (PCR) dropped by 26,801 tests, causing its Total Tests (PCR) to drop by 26,195 tests due to the reversal of a data dump of negative test results.
+It also added 140 Probable deaths, not all of which dated to September 16.

 On Aug 15, 2020, Arkansas data changed due to deduplication and the state's removal of out-of-state cases from its dataset.
 These changes resulted in reductions in Total cases, Ever hospitalized, and Ever in ICU data.